jaymahobe/ShopPlusPlus-ecom-project/README.md

 ## Features

 - **User Authentication:** Secure user and admin authentication using JWT.
+- **User Management:** Users can use addressbook for add, edit, delete address, Change password for change their current password after provide valid current password, And profile section for add and edit user information like username, email, phone number.
+- **Product Filtering:** Users can filter products based on category and price.
+- **Order Tracking:** Users can track the status of their orders.
 - **Product Management:** Admins can create and manage product listings.
 - **Category Creation:** Admins can create and manage product categories.
-- **Product Filtering:** Users can filter products based on category and price.
-- **Order Tracking:** Users can track the status of their orders.
 - **Payment Processing:** Seamless integration for secure payment transactions.

 ## Technologies Used